AADEV114/Phonepe-digital-payments-analysis-project-SQL-PowerBI/README.md

 -How are transaction behaviors changing over time?
 -What does the regional distribution of users and app engagement look like?

-It brings out hidden stories in the data — uncovering regional trends, and growth opportunities.
+# This whole project brought hidden stories in the data — uncovering regional trends, and growth opportunities, using sql verification is also done..